Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications

-The LG gain is intercalibrated with respect to the HG signals, as illustrated in the right panel of Fig.~\ref{fig:gain}.
+The gain in LG mode is inter-calibrated relative to the HG signals, as illustrated in the right panel of Fig.~\ref{fig:gain}.
 It is obtained as the slope of a linear fit using HG signals in the range of 10–90 p.e.
-The ratio of obtained HG gain and LG gain as shown in Fig.~\ref{fig:gain} is consistent with that of amplifier value set in firmware.
-For larger SiPM signals ($>90$ p.e.), the HG response becomes non-linear, and in such cases the LG signals are used to estimate the input $\rm{N_{pe}}$.
+The ratio of the obtained gains in HG and LG modes, as shown in Fig.~\ref{fig:gain}, is consistent with the amplifier value set in firmware.
+For larger SiPM signals ($>90$ p.e.), the HG response becomes non-linear.
+In such cases, LG signals are used to estimate the input $\rm{N_{pe}}$.
 After this calibration, the raw ADC data acquired in muon-test mode are converted into $N_{\mathrm{pe}}$ values.
 As shown in the left panel of Fig.~\ref{fig:Npe}, all 22 SiPM channels of layer 1 exhibit consistent signal spectra after pedestal subtraction and gain calibration.
 Moreover, the distribution of the SiPM channel with the maximum $N_{\mathrm{pe}}$ in each event is consistent across all four long modules, as illustrated in the right panel of Fig.~\ref{fig:Npe}.
 The slight deviation observed in layer 2 is attributed to differences in the procedure used when attaching the ESR films.